6 Easy Tips to Boost Your Confidence When Insecurities Are Loud

 It rears its head in many ways: from comparing your Instagram followers, career progress, or how your appearance is to others.

-Looking back, I now see that comparison messed with my self-esteem.
-I spent many years being subconsciously envious of others.
+Looking back, I now see that comparison can mess with self-esteem.

 Eventually, you may start putting pressure on yourself to keep up with others and their seemingly perfect lives.

 I know this because this was my way of life for a while.
+But that’s about to change with these 6 tips to kick comparison to the curb.

 AudiobooksNow